benortiz/talk-react-crash-course/presentation/presentation.md

 1. Next Steps
 1. Try it Yourself

+^ We are going to be moving quickly, but feel free to stop me at anytime with questions you may have.

 ---

 # Thinking in React
 1. **Cohesion**: Increase cohesion, decrease coupling.
 1. **Data Flow**: All data flows in one direction.

+^ These are going to be the two themes that we come back to at every point in this presentation, and in developing.
+^ React can mean the UI library, or the whole ecosystem of libraries that create a loose framework.

 ---